rehierl/node-tree-outliner/88-todos.md

 * Each sectioning node declares its own section.
 * Each first node is strictly subsequent to the corresponding event.
 * No two sections have the exact same first node.

 **TODO**
-can a running algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them manually by providing a list of top-level nodes? -
-issue: associate with a single section

-**TODO**
 a section corresponds to some nodes in the tree -